 HO: Yes, and that's good home-schooling.
 Is there anything he refuses to eat?
 Is he picky at all?

 CS: Not really.
 He doesn’t love the texture of a salad leaf, for instance, but then I’ve made lettuce puree, which I know sounds bizarre, but I wanted to see if it was a flavour thing or a texture thing, and he’s absolutely fine with it.
-I think [this aversion to texture] is normal when they’re little and their teeth are still developing.
+I think [this] is normal when they’re little and their teeth are still developing.
 He’s also not big on fried foods.
 I think that’s a texture thing as well.

 HO: Oh, that’s too bad...